The Seasonal Home Maintenance Checklist You’ve Been Waiting For!

 Clean and service your air conditioner.

 Over the winter season, your AC will have collected dust which can clog your filters and vents.
 Worst of all, this dust and debris become airborne when you switch the unit on, causing allergies and the likes.
-Therefore, you should clean and service all your air conditioners when spring begins.
+Therefore, you should clean and service all your air conditioners and air conditioner filters when spring begins.

 Deep clean your garbage disposal once again.